 the employees of the educational organization, the teaching staff, administrative and other departments of the higher educational institution that directly affect the work of the university are involved in internal processes.
 Their needs, in addition to good working conditions, compliance with legal regulations, and monetary remuneration for work, are also to provide clear and structured information that is directly related to their work activities.

 In this regard, it can be concluded that information flows through all stakeholders, regardless of their needs, and all need timely provision of relevant information, its structuring, systematization and ordering, and the avoidance of information noise.
 That is why it is important to track the way information is delivered within an educational organization and between stakeholders.
-The next section of the dissertation is devoted to information flows affecting the above-mentioned stakeholders.
+The next section of the master's thesis is devoted to information flows affecting the above-mentioned stakeholders.

 2.2.
-Empirical part of the study to confirm the hypothesis about the importance of extracurricular activities for students in the learning process, identify problems and form conclusions related to information paths about extracurricular activities
+Problems of transmitting information on extracurricular activities

+Empirical part of the study to confirm the hypothesis about the importance of extracurricular activities for students in the learning process, identify problems and form conclusions related to information paths about extracurricular activities.
 As part of the study, expert in-depth interviews were conducted with identified stakeholders who are involved in sending, transmitting, or receiving information about extracurricular activities.

 Interviews are conducted in order to confirm the assumptions that,